-We developed a computational framework for integrating GWAS results with heterogeneous cancer genomic data and tissue-specific epigenetic data to facilitate the discovery of causative variants functioning through long-distance gene regulation.
-Applied to a breast cancer susceptibility region in 5p12, our method provides strong support for a putative causative SNP that is predicted to modulate GATA3 binding and regulate the expression of MRPS30 and nearby lncRNAs.
+We developed a computational framework for integrating genome-wide association study results with heterogeneous cancer genomic data and tissue-specific epigenetic data to facilitate the discovery of causative variants functioning through long-distance gene regulation.
+Applied to a breast cancer susceptibility region in 5p12, our method provides strong support for a putative causative SNP that is predicted to modulate GATA3 binding and to regulate the expression of MRPS30 and nearby lncRNAs.